kellwinr/galaxybook_mask/README.md

 # Mask Galaxy Book laptop
-This .bat script will allow you to mimic your windows pc as a Galaxy Book laptop, this is usually used to bypass Samsung's restriction on some applications such as Samsung Notes by modifying the registry.
+This .bat script will allow you to mimic your windows pc as a Galaxy Book laptop, this is usually used to bypass Samsung's restriction on some applications such as Samsung Notes by modifying the registry. _Third-party antivirus applications such as Kaspersky and Bitfinder detecting the .bat file as a threat, it is a false positive!
+Just whitelist it or modify the registry yourself if that is the case._

 ### 2 versions
 - Startup version
 - Non-Startup version